by High Country Gardens

 Happy Earth Day"Sometimes I'm overwhelmed by the deluge of gifts earth bestows on us, entirely unearned: water, air, food, the ground beneath our feet...
 So what should be our response to the generosity of the world?
 Paying attention to it.
 Drinking it in.
 Letting its energy flow into us.
 Celebrating ... the physical and spiritual things, the tranquil and exhilarating things, prayer and poetry and pancakes alike." -- Robin Wall Kimmerer

-While there is much to celebrate on Earth Day, it is even more urgent that we watch Mother Earth's back (as we say in the vernacular).
+While there is much to celebrate on Earth Day, it is even more urgent that we watch Mother Earth's back.
 With over seven billion people currently living on the Earth and using her resources, the days of plenty are gone.
 Conservation, restoration and resting the Earth's resources so that they can recover needs to become our focus.
 Here are some of my thoughts for doing so as it relates to us gardeners.

-Practice organic gardening techniques as much as possible.
+- Practice environmentally-friendly gardening techniques as much as possible.
 Protect our soil, our water and all the creatures (including ourselves) that depend on plants.
-Educate yourselves about alternatives to the chemical intensive techniques and products that predominate in the marketplace.
+Educate yourselves about alternatives to the chemical-intensive techniques and products that predominate in the marketplace.

 © All articles are copyrighted by High Country Gardens.
 Republishing an entire High Country Gardens blog post or article is prohibited without permission.
 Please feel free to share a short excerpt with a link back to the article on social media websites, such as Facebook and Pinterest.